hola-soy-milk/upleveled-react-native-expo/README.md

     }
 ```

-Change the `babel.config.js` to the following:
+Change the `babel.config.cjs` to the following:

 ```javascript
 module.exports = function (api) {